89rat/pqshield-api/TECHNICAL_DOCUMENTATION.md

-# PQShield API - Technical Documentation
+# PQ359 API - Technical Documentation

 ## Executive Summary

-The PQShield API represents a breakthrough in quantum-resistant cybersecurity, successfully transformed from a conceptual demo into a fully operational security platform.
+The PQ359 API represents a breakthrough in quantum-resistant cybersecurity, successfully transformed from a conceptual demo into a fully operational security platform.
 This production-ready system combines cutting-edge neural network technology with real-time threat intelligence to provide comprehensive protection against both classical and quantum cyber threats.

 ## Architecture Overview